 Frequently Asked Questions

-The following questions are commonly asked by parents and financial donors.
+The following questions are commonly asked by parents.

 If you would like additional information about cord blood donation, please contact us at: firstname.lastname@example.org or 905.471.1113